PrairieLearn/PrairieLearn/doc/autograder.md

-# Autograder Configuration
+# External Autograder

-This guide assumes that PrairieLearn is running locally.
-AWS is not supported yet.
+PrairieLearn allows you to securely run custom grading scripts in environments that you specify.
+The main use case for this is to support the automatic grading of submitted code.

+## High-level Overview

+You can define a number of things for the autograding process:
+* Custom environments (in the form of Docker images)
+* Autograder code that is shared between questions
+* Tests for individual questions

+When a student clicks "Submit" on an externally-graded question, PrairieLearn will assemble all of those resources that you've defined into an archive.
+That archive will be submitted to be run as a job on AWS infrasctructure inside the environment that you specify.
+Results are then sent back to PrairieLearn; once they are processed, the student can refresh the page to see their score, individual test cases, `stdout`/`stderr`, and more.

 ## The Autograding Process

 PrairieLearn autograding is set up to enable courses to use their existing grading infrastructure.
 All autograding jobs will be run in self-contained Docker containers (basically a lightweight VM) that they will be able to configure to their course's specifications.

 Autograding configuration is split into three components: environments, autograders, and tests.
-All of these are specified via files to go along with the PrairieLearn pattern of configuration by files and directories named by convention.
+All of these are specified via files to follow the PrairieLearn pattern of configuration via directories and files named by convention.

-An environment specifies the environment in which your autograder is run, and is specified with a [Dockerfile](https://docs.docker.com/engine/reference/builder/).
+~~An environment specifies the environment in which your autograder is run, and is specified with a [Dockerfile](https://docs.docker.com/engine/reference/builder/).
 That Dockerfile can specify additional dependencies, compilers, etc. that your autograder may require to run.
-We will use that Dockerfile to build a Docker image, which we will then use to execute your test cases.
+We will use that Dockerfile to build a Docker image, which we will then use to execute your test cases.~~

+In the future PrairieLearn will be able to automatically build your environments into Docker images.
+For now, however, you'll have to build the images yourself.
+You can specify the image to be used via the `autograderImage` property in a question's `info.json`.
+Note that this image should be hosted on a service like Dockerhub so that AWS Batch will be able to pull down the image when running your job.
+See **Enabling Autograding for a Question** below for more details on this.

 An autograder is a set of files that can be included in a question's test.
 If you have an autograder suite (for instance, CS 225's Monad) that relies on a large number of unchanging files, you can specify those in an autograder to avoid having to duplicate them in each autograded question.
+An autograder could also contain precompiled executables, or any resources that could be shared between many questions.

 Each autograded question should contain a directory called `tests` that contains any files that are specific to that test.
-If you specify any autograder for a question, you don't need to duplicate those files in your `tests` directory.
+If you specify an autograder for a question, you don't need to duplicate those files in your `tests` directory.

-When we recieve a new question to autograde, will will set up a temporary directory.
-That directory will then have two subdirectories, `shared` and `student`.
-We will first copy your autograder files (if one is specified) into `shared`.
-We will then copy files in `tests` to `shared` as well, overwriting files if needed.
-Any code that the student submits will be copied into `student`.
-When we launch a container for your grading job, this directory will be mounted as `/grade`.
+When we recieve a new question to autograde, we will set up a temporary directory.
+That directory will then contain three subdirectories: `shared`, `tests`, and `student`.
+We will then do the following to populate that directory:
+* We will copy the contents of the directory corresponding to the `environment` you specified into the root of this temporary directory. **Note:** When PrairieLearn supports automatically building images in the future, this will change.
+* If an autograder is specified, we will copy the contents of the directory corresponding to said `autograder` into `shared`.
+* We will copy files in your question's `tests` directory to `tests` in the temporary directory.
+* Any code that the student submits will be placed into `student`.
+When we launch a container for your grading job, a copy of this temporary directory will be mounted as `/grade`.

-Your Dockerfile should specify a command that will be run to run your tests; typically, this will be a shell script that will copy files, set up users, do any additional configuration, and finally run your test suite.
+~~Your Dockerfile should specify a command that will be run to run your tests; typically, this will be a shell script that will copy files, set up users, do any additional configuration, and finally run your test suite.
 For instance, in the example course, the `python-main` environment has the script `init.sh`.
-As part of the build process, it copies that file into the root of the image and then specifies the command `CMD /init.sh`; that script then runs another script that is specifies in the python autograder.
+As part of the build process, it copies that file into the root of the image and then specifies the command `CMD /init.sh`; that script then runs another script that is specifies in the python autograder.~~

+Your Docker image should use one of our base images (see `PrairieLearn/environments`) in its `FROM` directive.
+This is crucial, as our base image contains a Python script that will load the job files from S3, unzip them, run your specified scripts, upload the results back to S3, and notify PrairieLearn that the results are available.
+If you really don't wish to extend from our image, you'll have to duplicate the actions of our script in your own image.

+Once our script has downloaded and unzipped the files from your job, it will do the following:
+* Run the first of the following scripts that it finds: `/grade/tests/init.sh`, `/grade/shared/init.sh`, `/grade/init.sh`.
+These correspond to scripts from `tests`, `autograder`, and `environment`, respectively.
+These scripts can do things like copy files into their correct locations, set up users, and do additional configuration.
+Crucially, your init script should ensure that `/grade/run.sh` exists.
+* Run `/grade/run.sh`; this script should run your grading process.

 Your autograder is responsible for writing the results of your tests into the file `/grade/results.json`; the format of that file is specified below.
-This format is standardized to allow for the reuse of this system between courses with different autograders.The contents of that file will be transmitted back to PrairieLearn to be saved and shown to the student.
+The contents of that file will be transmitted back to PrairieLearn to be saved and shown to the student.

 ## Directory layout